spring-media/adsolutions-implementationReference/publisher/transfermarkt.de.md

 ## Important notes

-- A Contentbar is on the website but it is not being used.
+- A billboard02 is on a part of the website but it is not being used and causing just a few impressions.
 Please remove it.
 - For Intext Outstream and for Richmedia we just need one placement with Appnexus.
 - __IMPORTANT__ Please palace the "inpage" placement in the required position for InText.
 Take care that we need the whole website wide for it.